top of page

 • Impaired sex drive

-• Physical problems that aren’t otherwise explained like headaches or back pain
+• Physical problems that aren’t otherwise explained, like headaches or back pain

-• Frequent or recurrent thoughts of death, suicidal thoughts, suicide attempts or suicide
+• Frequent or recurrent thoughts of death, suicidal thoughts, or suicide attempts

 Support